Todd Muller: Member of Parliament

-2020 National leadership contest
+National Party leadership, 2020

+Leadership election

 In May 2020, Muller challenged National Party leader Simon Bridges for the leadership on a joint ticket with Auckland Central MP Nikki Kaye.
 The reasons cited were poll results in a Newshub Reid Research Poll.
 The day prior to the challenge, he had publicly denied having leadership ambitions and supported Bridges despite a media endorsement from Jim Bolger.
-A One News Colmar Brunton poll released the evening before the coup had Muller on 0.2% preferred prime minister compared to Jacinda Ardern on 63%.
+A One News Colmar Brunton poll released the evening before the coup had Muller with the support of 0.2% of voters as preferred prime minister compared to Jacinda Ardern on 63% and Bridges on 5%.

 Muller won the resulting vote on 22 May 2020 with more than 29 votes cast for him.
 The party's caucus was said to be evenly divided over whether the leadership change was the correct course of action.
-Senior MP Anne Tolley was among those who spoke out in opposition to Muller's leadership challenge, calling it "nutty stuff", announcing that she would be retiring shortly thereafter.
-Another National MP, speaking to media on the condition of anonymity, described Muller in contrast to Bridges as a "pale stale male".
+Along with Kaye, MPs in National's group of liberal MPs such as Chris Bishop, Amy Adams, and Nicola Willis were among those supporting Muller's run.
+Senior MP Anne Tolley, a conservative, was among those who spoke out in opposition to Muller's leadership challenge, calling it "nutty stuff", announcing that she would be retiring shortly thereafter.
+Another National MP, speaking to media on the condition of anonymity, described Muller in contrast to Bridges as a "pale, stale male".
+Judith Collins, a Bridges rival, and senior MP Gerry Brownlee joined Muller at his first press conference.